 - COVID-19 Exception: Seniors graduating in Spring & Summer 2021 may enroll in MCB H196B in their graduating term without the prerequisite of a previous semester of research units (e.g. MCB H196A, MCB 199 etc).
 Instead, their Principal Investigator must provide written confirmation that the student has been in their lab for a minimum of one semester before MCB H196B.
 Students may elect to take MCB H196B for letter grade or P/NP, but the GPA cutoffs will not be adjusted for honors eligibility.

 - have a cumulative UCB grade point average of at least 3.3 or higher in all work completed at UCB, and

-- have a MCB major or upper-division GPA of 3.5 or higher.
-MCB H196B cannot be used to calculate their MCB upper-division GPA;
+- have an MCB major or upper-division GPA of 3.5 or higher.
+MCB H196B cannot be used to calculate their MCB upper-division GPA.

 - We will round the GPA to the hundredths place, for example, 3.294=3.29 and 3.295=3.30.
 In the first case, a student would not be able to participate in the honors program.
 In the second case, a student would.

 - We will include grades of all courses you have taken for the major at UCB, even if you have earned AP credit that would have waived you from those requirements, e.g. if you received a 5 on the AP biology exam, then took Bio 1B here and earned a C, we will include the C in your GPA calculation.